-- Matthew uses the term kingdom of heaven for his Jewish readers and sprinkles in Kingdom of God at specific times.
+- Matthew uses the term kingdom of heaven for his Jewish readers and sprinkles in phrase Kingdom of God at specific times.
 The Kingdom of God is used by the other writers, for the most part (it is more of a Greek term).

-- The first is Matthew 3: 2 to 8: 12.
+- The first is from Matthew 3: 2 to 8: 12.

-- The second is 9: 35 to 13: 52.
+- The second is from 9: 35 to 13: 52.

 The first two blocks of teachings start with messages about John the Baptist and Repent.
 The third one begins with Jesus going home (Nazareth) and being rejected by the town.

-This third block contains the feeding of the 5000, which is in all four Gospels, and covers Holy Week.
+This third block contains the feeding of the 5000, which is in all four Gospels and covers Holy Week.
 I will use these two events to frame this third block.
 Comparing and injecting teaching/parables and events from the other Gospels that occur during this time is proving interesting.
 Themes and ideas are repeated but they get more intense with each block.
 My next post will be about Joseph of Arimathea (from Luke).
 I am starting with the third block because of Holy Week, Passover/Easter, and Pentecost.
 I will list and link them from this page.

 First Block – The First Block of Teaching on Kingdom, Elisha, Elijah, Elijah- Questions/Answers, John the Baptist